SetLinux/setlinux.github.io/_posts/2020-02-11-my-new-project.markdown

 the PM(Package MANAGER) will be written in `rust` so that's memory safety for ya there are other several reason i chose rust and i will discuss them in later posts

+i will discuss also a couple of the challenges i had with writing the PM and i how i approached them in later posts

 now this has been a very very short introduction to what the distro aims to do , i hope it will reach it's goals :)